 Contact the UW Health Health Information Exchange team at firstname.lastname@example.org.
 The requesting organization must have a volume of shared patients sufficient to support providing Care Link access.
 An organizational Care Link Site Agreement is required and must be signed by the appropriate organizational contracting person and privacy officer.
 Designation of a site coordinator and an audit trail reviewer and compliance audits are required by the organization, with reporting back to the UW Health Compliance Department.

 What you need to know about Care Link

-Patients who receive care at UW Hospital and Clinics, American Family Children's Hospital, UW Health at The American Center, the UW Health Rehabilitation Hospital or UW Health outpatient clinics will have their health care records available for their primary care physicians' review.
+Patients who receive care at UW Hospital and Clinics, American Family Children's Hospital, East Madison Hospital, the UW Health Rehabilitation Hospital or UW Health outpatient clinics will have their health care records available for their primary care physicians' review.

 After establishing a Care Link account with a secure user name and password, referring physicians may access patient reports when their patients have encounters at UW Health.
 Physicians may elect to receive an e-mail notification that contains all newly-released information regarding patients' treatment, and log in at their convenience to access the information.